shaloo/docs.arcana/docs/index.md

 ## {{config.extra.arcana.sdk_name}}

-{{config.extra.arcana.sdk_name}} is a client-side library that can be integrated with any Web3 app, be it a _vanilla JS app_, apps built using various application frameworks such as _React, NextJS_, _Remix_, _Vue_, apps that use wallet connector frameworks such as _Wagmi_ and _RainbowKit_, or the apps using custom IAM providers such as AWS Cognito.
+{{config.extra.arcana.sdk_name}} is a client-side library that can be integrated with any Web3 app, be it a _vanilla JS app_, apps built using various application frameworks such as _React, NextJS_, _Remix_, _Vue_, apps that use wallet connector frameworks such as _Wagmi_ and _RainbowKit_.

-Once integrated, apps can easily onboard users and allow authenticated users to instantly access the embedded, non-custodial {{config.extra.arcana.wallet_name}} for signing blockchain transactions.
+Once integrated, apps can easily onboard users via any of the configured social providers or the custom IAM providers such as AWS Cognito.
+The authenticated users can instantly access the embedded, non-custodial {{config.extra.arcana.wallet_name}} for signing blockchain transactions.
 [Learn more...]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md)

 ## {{config.extra.arcana.dashboard_name}}